core-wg/senml-spec/draft-jennings-core-senml-02.md

 1. There needs to be a real and compelling use for any new unit to be added.

-1. Units should define the semantic information and be chosen carefully.
+2. Units should define the semantic information and be chosen carefully.
 Implementors need to remember that the same word may be used in different real-life contexts.
 For example, degrees when measuring latitude have no semantic relation to degrees when measuring temperature; thus two different units are needed.

-1. These measurements are produced by computers for consumption by computers.
+3. These measurements are produced by computers for consumption by computers.
 The principle is that conversion has to be easily be done when both reading and writing the media type.
 The value of a single canonical representation outweighs the convenience of easy human representations or loss of precision in a conversion.

-1. Use of SI prefixes such as "k" before the unit is not allowed.
+4. Use of SI prefixes such as "k" before the unit is not allowed.
   Instead one can represent the value using scientific notation such a 1.2e3.

-1. For a given type of measurement, there will only be one unit type defined.
+5. For a given type of measurement, there will only be one unit type defined.
 So for length, meters are defined and other lengths such as mile, foot, light year are not allowed.
 For most cases, the SI unit is preferred.

-1. Symbol names that could be easily confused with existing common units or units combined with prefixes should be avoided.
+6. Symbol names that could be easily confused with existing common units or units combined with prefixes should be avoided.
 For example, selecting a unit name of "mph" to indicate something that had nothing to do with velocity would be a bad choice, as "mph" is commonly used to mean miles per hour.

-1. The following should not be used because the are common SI
+7. The following should not be used because the are common SI
   prefixes: Y, Z, E, P, T, G, M, k, h, da, d, c, n, u, p, f, a, z, y, Ki, Mi, Gi, Ti, Pi, Ei, Zi, Yi.

-1. The following units should not be used as they are commonly used to represent other measurements Ky, Gal, dyn, etg, P, St, Mx, G, Oe, Gb, sb, Lmb, ph, Ci, R, RAD, REM, gal, bbl, qt, degF, Cal, BTU, HP, pH, B/s, psi, Torr, atm, at, bar, kWh.
+8. The following units should not be used as they are commonly used to represent other measurements Ky, Gal, dyn, etg, P, St, Mx, G, Oe, Gb, sb, Lmb, ph, Ci, R, RAD, REM, gal, bbl, qt, degF, Cal, BTU, HP, pH, B/s, psi, Torr, atm, at, bar, kWh.

-1. The unit names are case sensitive and the correct case needs to be used, but symbols that differ only in case should not be allocated.
+9. The unit names are case sensitive and the correct case needs to be used, but symbols that differ only in case should not be allocated.

-1. A number after a unit typically indicates the previous unit raised to that power, and the / indicates that the units that follow are the reciprocal.
+10. A number after a unit typically indicates the previous unit raised to that power, and the / indicates that the units that follow are the reciprocal.
 A unit should have only one / in the name.

+11. A good list of common units can be found in the Unified Code for Units of Measure {{UCUM}}.

 ## Media Type Registration {#sec-iana-media}